dewynl/msc-ai-capstone-project/docs/dissertation.md

 **No Human Evaluation:** Relying on automated metrics rather than expert educator review means subtler quality dimensions—clarity, engagement, appropriateness—remain unassessed.
 This is a practical limitation, not an ideal choice.

-**STEM-Only Scope:** Focusing exclusively on STEM domains (CS, Math, Physics, Engineering) limits generalizability claims.
+**STEM-Only Scope:** Focusing exclusively on STEM domains (CS, Math, Physics) limits generalizability claims.
 The architectural principles may transfer to humanities, but this remains unvalidated.

 These limitations don't invalidate the research—they define its scope and suggest directions for future work.
 Chapter 8 discusses how future research with greater resources could address these constraints.